NaifZaghmout/Drive-safe-quiz-game/README.md

 - ##### Home

   - Containes a header.
-  - Contains an image in the center .
+  - Contains an image in the center.
-  - orange back-ground color.
+  - Orange back-ground color.
   - Contains About the quiz game secation.
   - Contains a test form.